thebluenowhere/thebluenowhere.github.io/_posts/2025-07-24-clair-obscur.md

 date: 2025-07-24
 ---

-_Clair Obscur: Expedition 33_ is, without question, one of the most compelling RPG experiences I've had in recent years.
+*Clair Obscur: Expedition 33* is, without question, one of the most compelling RPG experiences I've had in recent years.
+The game’s rich narrative, hauntingly beautiful score, and emotionally grounded character arcs make it a standout in the genre.

 ## `The Highlights`

 ### Story & Characters

-Exceptionally well-written.
-Meaningful character arcs.
-Emotionally resonant.
+The story is *exceptionally well written*, with a sense of pacing that keeps you engaged throughout.
+Each character feels thoughtfully crafted, with personal arcs that are meaningful and emotionally resonant.
+There's real care put into the dialogue and world-building — something that’s all too rare in modern RPGs.

 ### Music

-Breathtaking orchestral score.
-Enhances every moment.
+The soundtrack is breathtaking.
+From quiet, introspective piano pieces to sweeping orchestral arrangements during climactic battles, the music enhances every moment.
+It’s not just background noise — it’s part of the storytelling.

 ### Art & World Design

-Painterly and dreamlike.
-Every frame a painting.
+The game is visually stunning.
+Its painterly aesthetic and surreal, dreamlike environments make exploration a joy.
+Every frame feels like a living piece of artwork.

 ## `The Criticisms`

+While *Expedition 33* shines in most areas, a few technical aspects pull it back slightly:

-- **Lip Sync & Animations**: Often feel like placeholders
+- **Lip Sync & Animations**: These can occasionally feel like placeholders or default assets (maybe they are), lacking the polish found in the rest of the presentation.
+This sometimes results in awkward camera angles and visual misalignment that break immersion.

-- **Movement/Platforming**: Too floaty, slightly clunky
+- **Platforming & Movement**: The movement system, particularly in platforming sections, feels a bit too floaty.
+It doesn’t ruin the experience but does make some traversal sections feel imprecise and clunky compared to the game’s otherwise high standards.

 ## `Final Thoughts`

-Despite a few hiccups, _Clair Obscur: Expedition 33_ delivers an unforgettable journey.
+Despite a few animation hiccups and some less-than-perfect movement mechanics, *Clair Obscur: Expedition 33* delivers an unforgettable RPG journey.
+Its masterfully told story, evocative music, and beautifully realised world place it among the best narrative-driven RPGs in years.

-**Rating**: 4/5
+**Rating: 4/5**